Lisbon revisited (updated April 2024)

 No introductions needed: the Mercado da Ribeira

 Much has been said about this Time Out project located in the former central vegetable, meat and fish market of Lisbon.
-It’s a foodie pleasure dome.
+It’s a foodie’s pleasure dome.
 Open 7 days a week from 10 am till midnight and till 2 am at weekends (opening hours may have changed since the covid pandemic) this sanctuary hosts various food stalls from some of the most prominent chefs in Portugal, as well as others dedicated to wine, beer, gin, coffee, chocolate, sweets, local products, etc.

 The success of this place is largely due to the fact it has made high-end restaurants more accessible to the larger public as the best Portuguese chefs have a stall here.
-Having said that, prices are quite steep nowadays due to the heavy influx of tourism.
+Having said that, prices are quite steep nowadays due to the heavy influx of tourists.
 Nonetheless, a glutton such as I, is faced with tough choices upon entering this temple of temptations.
-My personal modus operandi is to make a beeline for my favourite stall, Sea Me.
+My favourite stall, is Sea Me.
 The original Sea Me restaurant is in the trendy Chiado area and getting a table is a tough endeavour.
 So their stall at the Mercado offers some consolation.
+Try the Duo of Sardine & Bacalhau Nigiri – which simply melts in the mouth, the deboned sardine fillet having suffered minimal manipulation beyond some torching which gives it a charismatic BBQ smokiness.
+A mouthful of goodness in a divine Japanese/Portuguese culinary marriage.

-My appetite piqued its time to move on to Chef Henrique Sá Pessoa’s stall for some of that “crispy skin suckling pig sandwich with homemade pickles”.
+Then move on to Chef Henrique Sá Pessoa’s stall for some of that “crispy skin suckling pig sandwich with homemade pickles”.
 And a starter?
 Tough choices: will it be the super fresh salmon tataki with sweet chilli sauce or the sea bass tartare with avocado and mango?
 Probably both.

 Sea Me